ouya/docs/marmalade.md

 Eventually the Marmalade Extension will be part of the Marmalade SDK and building will not be necessary.

-To build the extension from source switch to the extension folder Marmalade\MarmaladeODK in the Marmalade examples.
+To build the extension from source switch to the extension folder 'Marmalade\MarmaladeODK' in the Marmalade examples.

 ##### Windows